How to a Sync Single Salesforce Case to Multiple Jira Projects

 StageName= 'Prospecting'

-This search query defines the Opportunity stage as ‘Prospecting’.
-This will help the Jira devs better understand how to prioritize and address the issue.
+This query defines the Opportunity stage as ‘Prospecting’.
+This helps the Jira dev team better understand how to prioritize and address the work item.

-Getting a Jira issue in sync with Salesforce will help your organization in the following ways:
+Getting Jira work items in sync with Salesforce helps your organization in several ways.

-• Teams will be able to exchange valuable information instantly without manually requesting it through spreadsheets and email threads.
+Teams exchange valuable information instantly without manually requesting it through spreadsheets and email threads.

-• Automatically syncing an issue with a case removes the probability of human error, data duplication, and inaccuracies.
+Automatically syncing a work item with a case removes the probability of human error, data duplication, and inaccuracies.

-• It also prevents context switching, as both sides stay in their own instances while exerting granular control over what is shared.
+It also prevents context switching, as both sides stay in their own instances while exerting granular control over what is shared.
+The side-by-side view lets you manage both sides of a connection from one screen, making it easier to spot and resolve mismatches quickly.

 Recommended Reads: